 What is Greta Thunberg's net worth?

-Greta Thunberg’s estimated net worth is said to be around $1 million, according to HITC, but that number is unconfirmed at this time.
-Considering that she donates all of the money she makes, it's safe to say that racking up a high net worth is not on Thunberg's list of priorities.
+Considering that she donates all of the money she makes from her books and winning environmental prizes, it's safe to say that racking up a high net worth is not on Thunberg's list of priorities.

 Does Greta Thunberg get paid for her activism?